Shreyescodes/Feedback/README.md

 ## Technical Details

-* The form is built using [insert technology stack, e.g. HTML, CSS, JavaScript]
+* The form is built using  HTML, CSS
-* The dashboard is built using [insert technology stack, e.g. React, Node.js, MongoDB]
+* The dashboard is built using HTML, CSS, JavaScript
-* The form data is stored in [insert database or storage solution]

 ## Contributing